apache/airflow/docs/apache-airflow/best-practices.rst

 The watcher pattern is how we call a Dag with a task that is "watching" the states of the other tasks.
 Its primary purpose is to fail a Dag Run when any other task fail.
-The need came from the Airflow system tests that are DAGs with different tasks (similarly like a test containing steps).
+The need came from the Airflow system tests that are Dags with different tasks (similarly like a test containing steps).

 Normally, when any task fails, all other tasks are not executed and the whole Dag Run gets failed status too.
 But when we use trigger rules, we can disrupt the normal flow of running tasks and the whole Dag may represent different